Oak Park, Michigan: Education

 Students residing between 10 Mile Rd. and 11 Mile Rd. are in the Berkley School District.
-A square mile on the east end of Oak Park is in the neighboring Ferndale School District; the majority of the city is in Oak Park Schools.
+A square mile on the east end of Oak Park is in the neighboring Ferndale Public Schools; the majority of the city is in Oak Park Schools.

 Controversy

 In July 2011, Oak Park gained national attention when the city charged Julie Bass, a homeowner, for growing vegetables in her front yard.

 In March 2015, Stephanie Sumner and Michael Sumner were fired from their positions as city employees after the city had discovered that they had stolen $433,000 from the city over the course of two years.
 Several months after the story broke, the city announced that the stolen funds had been replaced through the city's insurance policy.
 However, many residents voiced their concerns regarding the potential insurance rate hikes that would occur after insurance claims to replace the stolen money.